-If your like me a hot cup of coffee to start the day is a necessity.
+If your like me, a hot cup of coffee to start the day is a necessity.
 And after a long day trekking through the woods, there are few things better than a hot meal at the end of the day.

 With modern lightweight backpacking stoves this is not hard to do.
 There are many choices though, which one is best for your needs?
+The biggest difference being the choice of fuel, so we evaluated canister, alcohol and wood burning stoves.

 We evaluated each stove based on size/weight, how versatile they were, fuel efficiency, ease of use and stability.